Reception Program

 Inspired Learning Opportunities

-Your child will be provided with learning opportunities in nine curriculum areas: English, Mathematics, Christian Studies, The Arts, German, Health and Physical Education, Science, Geography, History, and Design and Technology.
+Your child will be provided with learning opportunities in nine curriculum areas: English, Mathematics, Christian Studies, The Arts, Auslan, Health and Physical Education, STEM, Geography and History.

 We will explore a theme each term which will incorporate various curriculum areas.

-The children will receive lessons in the following areas from specialist teachers: German, The Arts and Physical Education.
+The children will receive lessons in the following areas from specialist teachers: STEM, The Arts and Physical Education.

 Literacy Approach